Reggia di Venaria

 - November, December 2016 and January 2017:

 Closed on Mondays (except public holidays - excluding Christmas), December 25 and 26.
-The Gardens will be closed during February as well as during the first half of March.
+The Gardens will be closed on February and the first half of March.

-Royal Palace - entrance from Piazza della Repubblica: access to the ground floor from the basement level using the elevator located after room 14.
-To exit the Royal Palace use the elevator located at the exit of the Chapel of St. Hubert on the right, or ask the museum staff for assistance to exit directly onto Piazza della Repubblica from the Chapel of St. Hubert.
+Entrance from Piazza della Repubblica: reach the ground floor from the basement level using the elevator located after room 14.
+To exit the Reggia use the elevator located at the exit of the Church of St. Hubert on the right, or ask the museum staff to assist to exit directly onto Piazza della Repubblica from the Church of St. Hubert.